 Data loading and model checkpointing are crucial to deep learning (especially distributed DL) workloads.
-Databricks recommends that you use a FUSE mount to a shared storage location accessible from each worker for loading, checkpointing, and logging.

 dbfs:/ml, a special folder that offers high-performance I/O for deep learning workloads, that maps to

-If you use a Databricks Runtime version lower than 5.4 ML or you want to use your own storage, Databricks recommends that you use the Goofys client, a high-performance, POSIX-ish Amazon S3 file system.
+If you use a Databricks Runtime version lower than 5.4 or you want to use your own storage, Databricks recommends that you use the Goofys client, a high-performance, POSIX-ish Amazon S3 file system.
 Databricks hosts a customized Goofys binary that contains optimizations specific to deep learning workloads.
 To mount an S3 bucket as a file system with Goofys, you can use an init script.
 The following notebook explains how to generate an init script and configure a cluster to run the script.